Sathiya1611/Ironhack_Final_project/README.md

 ## Visualization

-The data were fed into Tableau BI and the visualization has been done.
+The data were fed into Tableau BI and the visualization has been done.[Images]()

 ## Conclusion